 The subsidiary is the most popular business form chosen by foreign companies in Hong Kong.
 The subsidiary is a private limited liability company registered in Hong Kong treated as a separate legal entity from its parent company, thus the liabilities of the subsidiary do not extend to the parent company, as they would in the case of a branch in Hong Kong.

 The subsidiary can have the same name or choose a different one and it can have the same listed activities or these can differ.
 However, it is important that the name of the company is approved by the Companies Registry.
-There is no minimum or maximum share capital for a subsidiary in Hong Kong) are the following:
+Some general requirements for the name of the company (that apply to subsidiaries as well as other companies in Hong Kong) are the following:

 The basic requirements for a subsidiary include: